gatsbyjs/gatsby/docs/tutorial/index.md

 typora-copy-images-to: ../tutorial/images
 ---

 Hi!
 We're so happy you decided to try using Gatsby.
-This tutorial has (or rather will have once all parts are written) three parts:
+This tutorial has (or rather will have once all parts are written) four parts:

 1. Introduction to basics of Gatsby — Starting new projects, developing, and deploying sites.
+2. Introduction to styling options, plugins, Styled Components/Glamor, layout component
-2. How to work with different data sources, Markdown, JSON, Remote data sources, etc. As well as an introduction to Gatsby's data layer and writing queries with GraphQL.
+3. How to work with GraphQL & different data sources: Markdown, JSON, Remote data sources, etc. As well as an introduction to Gatsby's data layer and writing queries with GraphQL.
-3. Finishing and deploying a website.
+4. Finishing and deploying a website.
+React Helmet.
 We walk through how to put the finishing touches on a website project.

 ## Environment